suffolklibraries/sljekyll/about/member-organisations/friends-of-woodbridge-library-fowl/index.md

 We work closely with library staff to help to organise and run a very wide range of community activities.
 So far these have included:

-* Table top sales
+* Tabletop sales
-* Lunch time concerts
+* Lunchtime concerts
-* Jazz evening
+* Jazz evenings
 * Poetry readings
 * Craft fairs
 * Art classes
-* Summer Reading Game presentation
+* Summer Reading Challenge presentation
 * Writing groups

 ## What we don’t do!